Drift vs Shift: Decoupling Trends and Changepoint Analysis: Introduction

 The decoupled approach provides two key advantages.
-First, the decoupled approach separates the process of Bayesian trend modeling from changepoint estimation.
-As we will illustrate in Section 2, only the trend component of the Bayesian model will be used to identify changepoints.
+First, the decoupled approach separates the estimation of the trend from the changepoint locations.
 As a result, we can fit a highly flexible Bayesian model to deal with the intricacies of the data such as outliers, heterogeneity and seasonality.
-Most existing changepoint algorithms struggle to deal with these components as they tend to significantly skew the distribution of the data and violate distributional assumption.
-By separating the processes of trend-filtering and changepoint estimation, we can create a highly robust framework that can deal with all these issues.
-Second, by using a regularized loss on the posterior of the Bayesian model, the decoupled approach is able to provide uncertainty estimates for the number of changepoints selected.
-The loss is marginalized over all values of the penalty parameter and MCMC draws from the posterior can be used to estimate uncertainty.
+Most existing changepoint algorithms struggle to deal with these components as they tend to significantly skew the distribution of the data and violate distributional assumptions.
+Second, by using a penalized loss on the posterior, the decoupled approach is able to provide uncertainty estimates for the number of changepoints selected.
 In turn, the decoupled approach can provide more insights into the selection process and the trade-off between goodness-of-fit and the number of changepoints.

-This paper proceeds as follows.
-In Section \ref{sec_methd}, we introduce the decoupled approach for identifying changepoints in Bayesian dynamic linear models, define diagnostic tools for selection of optimal number of changepoints and detail extensions to covariates/multiple predictors.
-We also discuss the benefits of using shrinkage priors in Bayesian DLMs.
-Section \ref{sec_sim_dec} illustrates the effectiveness of the decoupled approach in diverse sets of simulation scenarios.
-We compare the decoupled approach with a variety of other changepoint methods for both change in mean and change in regression coefficients.
-The robustness of the decoupled approach will be shown through examples with outliers and heteroskedasticity.
-Section \ref{sec_real_w} further illustrates the effectiveness of the decoupled approach through two real-world datasets.
-We conclude with a discussion of the overall framework and its key benefits.
+The paper proceeds as follows.
+In Section \ref{sec_methd}, we introduce the decoupled approach for identifying changepoints in Bayesian DLMs.
+Section \ref{sec_sim_dec} and \ref{sec_real_w} illustrates the effectiveness of the decoupled approach in diverse sets of simulation scenarios and real-world datasets.
+We conclude with a discussion of key benefits.
+The Appendix details the loss derivation, methodology extensions, extended simulation results, and more real data applications.